Ethan Lazuk

 Meanwhile, the “individual creator” information refers to things like the “reactions” numbers we saw in those LinkedIn posts.

-First off, the information about creators isn’t tied to rankings (it’s more just a display element, likely for transparency):
+First, the information about creators isn’t tied to rankings (it’s more just a display element, likely for transparency):

 The line that sticks out is, “this type of content.”

-We know from that previous response that Discussions and forums are considered perspectives content.
-(More on this later.)
 As it turns out, we also later got a more direct connection between Discussions and forums and hidden gems via a tweet by Danny Sullivan in April of 2024.

-That Google blog post from November 2023 also makes reference to the original May announcement for Perspectives, when Google Search, “added new ways to find and explore diverse perspectives on Search in the Google app and mobile web.”
+That Google blog post from November of 2023 also makes reference to the original May announcement for Perspectives, when Google Search, “added new ways to find and explore diverse perspectives on Search in the Google app and mobile web.”

-Before the Perspectives filter was replaced with the Forums filter (a feature I learned goes back to 2009), I noticed Google was testing on the Perspectives filter, like by adding topical filters on top.
+Before the Perspectives filter was replaced with the Forums filter (a feature that goes back to 2009), I noticed Google was testing on the Perspectives filter, like by adding topical filters on top.
 (If you refer back to the “10x content” screenshot above from 2/7/24, the filters along the top usually weren’t there.)

 At the time, I felt this implied Perspectives was a feature of some consequence, worthy of testing.
 Now I just believe it was part of the larger paradigm shift toward experience-based content, in general.